sbolongaita/HLI_Cause-Specific-EVAM/README.md

 ****Output:****

 -   `data/processed/frontier_base.Rda`
--   `data/processed/frontier/info/frontier_info_1.Rda`
+-   `data/processed/frontier_info/frontier_info_1.Rda`

 ### 2-2.
 Frontier harmonization

 **Script:** `2-2_frontier-harmonization.R`

-****Objective:**** Extract the 10th percentile of age-cause-specific mortality (i.e., the frontier).
+****Objective:**** Harmonize (scale) the frontier, such that mortality rates of lower level causes sum to mortality rates of higher level causes

-This script harmonizes (or scales) the frontier using a level-wise approach, such that mortality rates of lower level causes of death sum to mortality rates pf higher level causes of death.
+This script harmonizes (or scales) the frontier using a level-wise approach, such that mortality rates of lower level causes of death sum to mortality rates of higher level causes of death.
+This script relies a function (`harmonize`) created in `scr/harmonize.R`.

 ****Input:****